-At First Eastern Counties, your safety is our top priority.
-As the country moves out of lockdown, we are working with the Government and wider industry to ensure we are following the latest advice to keep you safe on our buses.
+At First Eastern Counties, your safety is our top priority and we are working with the Government and wider industry to ensure we are following the latest advice to keep you safe on our buses.

 Face coverings are now compulsory for any passengers travelling in England until further notice, unless you have an exception set out by the government.
 Click here for more information on face coverings and the government's exemption criteria.

-Our buses will be operating at a reduced capacity with around half of the seats being available.
-We would ask that people travel off peak wherever possible to avoid busy times, but you still may see ‘Bus Full’ signs as some services reach their revised capacity more quickly.
+On our buses we are operating at a reduced capacity with around 1 in 2 seats being available.
+It is therefore possible that that you might see ‘Bus Full’ signs as some services reach their revised capacity more quickly.

 If you are waiting at a bus stop and the bus drives past, it is likely it has reached its reduced seating capacity.
 If the bus does stop, but is near capacity, the driver will only allow one person to board for every person that gets off, so you may need to allow extra time for your journey and be prepared to wait.
 With the latest version of the First Bus App you can now track your bus live on a map and it also displays how many seats are available on each bus.

-In addition, you will also see further measures in place to help enable you to comply with social distancing guidelines.
+In addition, you will also see further measures in place to help you to adhere to social distancing guidelines.
 These include:

-- New capacity signs by the entrance of each bus
+- Capacity signs by the entrance of each bus

-- Seat signs and stickers to clearly show where you should and shouldn’t sit to maintain a safe distance
+- Seat signs and tape to clearly show where you should and shouldn’t sit to maintain a safe distance

 - Reminders to be considerate of other passengers